Innis Gaines

-Early life and education
+Early life and college

 Gaines was born on August 29, 1998, in Beaumont, Texas.
 He attended West Brook High School in Beaumont, recording 124 tackles, five interceptions, and two fumble recoveries as a senior.
 He was a four-star safety according to 247Sports.com and was ranked as the number four safety in the state of Texas.
 He committed to TCU over offers from Texas A&M and Arkansas.

 As a freshman in 2016, he appeared in ten games and made two tackles.
 As a sophomore, Gaines appeared in all 14 games, making two starts.
 He finished the year with 37 tackles, 6-for-loss, and 2 quarterback sacks.
 As a junior, Gaines started the first six games of the year before going out with an injury.
 He totaled 31 tackles in the year.
 Following the 2018 season, he was named second-team all-Big 12 Conference by Pro Football Focus.
 As a senior, he started the first eight games before again being sidelined due to injury.
 He made a total of 34 tackles in the year, placing seventh on the team.